×

 Norwegian and Lithuanian Language Family

 In Norwegian and Lithuanian history, you will get to know about Norwegian and Lithuanian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Norwegian is a part of Indo-European Family while Lithuanian is a part of Indo-European Family.
 The subgroup and branch of Norwegian is Germanic and Northern (Scandinavian) resp.
-The subgroup and branch of Lithuanian is Not Available and Baltic resp.
+The subgroup and branch of Lithuanian is and Baltic resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Norwegian and Lithuanian language on Norwegian vs Lithuanian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Norwegian vs Lithuanian Language Rank